rust-lang/rfcs/text/0000-eager-macro-expansion.md

 The builder pattern lets us start off with a fairly bare-bones API which then becomes progressively more sophisticated as we learn what proc macro authors need from an eager expansion API.
+For example:
-For example, it isn't obvious how to treat requests to expand expressions from a proc macro that has been invoked in item position; we might need to add a new constructor `from_expr_tokens`.
+* It isn't obvious how to treat requests to expand expressions from a proc macro that has been invoked in item position; we might need to add a new constructor `from_expr_tokens`.
+* The proposed API only does complete, recursive expansion.
+Some proc macros might need to expand invocations "one level deep" in order to inspect intermediate results; the builder pattern lets us add that level of fine-grained control.

-The builder pattern also lets us deprecate methods which overreach or underperform.
+* The builder pattern also lets us deprecate methods which overreach or underperform.
 If it turns out that the reasons for [accepting a token stream](#why-take-in-a-token-stream) are offset by an unexpected increase in implementation complexity, we might backpedal and expose a more constrained API.

 ## Corner cases

+### Attribute macros

 ### Name resolution

 ### Expansion context

 ### Hygiene

+### Deadlock

 ### Expansion order